The 20 Best Electric Bikes You Can Buy Right Now

 Two E-Bike Terms to Know

-TORQUE: Measured in newton-meters (or Nm), torque is a rotational measurement of force—and the number to pay attention to when you want an idea of an e-bike motor’s output.
+Torque: Measured in Newton meters (or Nm), torque is a rotational measurement of force—and the number to pay attention to when you want an idea of an e-bike motor’s output.
 More torque means more power off the line and more boost to your pedaling.
 The heavier the bike, the more torque it needs.
-Lighter road bikes typically have 30 to 40Nm of torque, trail and cargo models typically have at least 80Nm, and most commuter bikes fall somewhere in between.
+Lighter road bikes typically have 30 to 40Nm of torque, and trail and cargo models (generally) have at least 80Nm.
+Most commuter bikes fall somewhere in between.

-WATT HOURS: The size of an e-bike’s battery is measured in watt-hours (or Wh), which represents the amount of energy stored in the battery and how many watts it can deliver each hour.
-The higher the number, the bigger the range, but the faster you go, the less range you get.
+Watt Hours: The size of an e-bike’s battery is measured in watt-hours (or Wh).
+This measurement represents the energy stored in the battery and how many watts it can deliver each hour.
+The higher the number, the longer the range, but the faster you go, the less range you get.
 So, if a 504Wh battery paired with a 500-watt motor gives you one hour of ride time at the highest assist, riding at about half that power will double your range.

 Other E-Bike Features to Consider

-Locking Battery: As electric bike options continue to expand, brands are integrating the batteries more seamlessly, which makes the bike look sleeker (and more like a real bike).
-Most batteries lock to the bike and come with a key that lets you unlock and remove it, which serves multiple useful purposes: You can remove the battery and charge it off the bike, and a locked battery deters (and hopefully prevents) a thief from stealing it, and an e-bike with the battery removed is safer for hauling on a bike rack and lighter for carrying up steps.
+Locking Battery: As electric bike options continue expanding, many brands now seamlessly integrate batteries to make the bike look sleeker (and more like a traditional non-assist bike).
+Most batteries lock to the bike and come with a key that lets you unlock and remove it, which serves multiple purposes: You can remove the battery and charge it off the bike, a locked battery deters (and hopefully prevents) a thief from stealing it, and an e-bike with the battery removed is safer for hauling on a bike rack and lighter for carrying up steps.

-Wider Tires: Because e-bikes are capable of maintaining greater speeds for longer periods of time than standard bikes, you want extra control.
+Wider Tires: Because e-bikes can maintain higher speeds for longer periods than standard bikes, you want extra control.
 Wider tires provide better traction and the freedom to leave the pavement with little penalty, and a suspension fork will help tame some of the rougher roads you might explore.
 Good disc brakes are a must, too, for slowing a heavy bike at high speed.
 This is not a place to skimp.

 How We Tested

-Our team of experienced bike testers evaluated each model here on its overall quality, its safety features, how well it handled, motor, battery life, and whether the components and features added to the overall quality of the ride.
-We tested most of these bikes on our local roads, commuting to and from work on them, using them to stock up on groceries and beer, and running their batteries down to officially see how long they last on one charge.
+Our team of experienced bike testers evaluated each model here on its overall quality, its safety features, handling, motor, battery life, and whether the components and features added to the overall quality of the ride.
+We tested most of these bikes on our local roads, commuting to and from work, using them to stock up on groceries and beer, and running their batteries down to officially see how long they last on one charge.